-One could wonder whether the observed deviations from the theory can be explained by the fact that subjects deciding in later periods may factor in the possibility of errors by their predecessors.
-If a subject factors in the possibility of errors by his predecessors, his optimal trading decision can change.
-As is now standard in the experimental literature, we answer this question through an analysis of errors.
-We estimated the error rates assuming that expected payoffs are subject to shocks distributed independently as a logistic random variable (see McKelvey and Palfrey, 1995).
-At each time t, the probability of an action is a function of the difference between the expected payoff of buying or selling the asset, Π_t , i.e., where j = 0, 1, 2 indicates a no trade, a buy or a sell order, respectively.27
+One could wonder whether the observed deviations from the theory can be explained by the fact that a subject deciding in later periods may factor in the possibility of errors by their predecessors.
+In this case, his optimal trading decision may change.
+As is now standard in the experimental literature, we answered this question through an analysis of errors.
+We estimated the error rates assuming that expected payoffs are subject to shocks distributed independently as a logistic random variable (see McKelvey and Palfrey 1995).
+At each time t, the probability of an action is a function of the difference between the expected payoff of buying or selling the asset, $\Pi_t$ , that is, where j = 0, 1, 2 indicates a no trade, a buy, or a sell order, respectively.

-$$\Pr(j) = \frac{e^{\gamma_j^t \Pi_t}}{\sum\limits{k=0}^2 e^{\gamma_k^t \Pi_t}},$$
+$$\Pr(j) = \frac{e^{\gamma_j^t \Pi_t}}{\sum{k=0}^2 e^{\gamma_k^t \Pi_t}},$$

-The model implies that a subject may not choose the action that yields the highest payoff, i.e., that he may make a mistake.
-For each period of trading, we estimated the parameters of the model by regressing all trading decisions up to that period across subjects and rounds on Π_t .
-The analysis was recursive, i.e., we used the estimated parameters $\gamma_j^1, \dots, \gamma_j^{t-1}$ to compute the expected payoffs at time t.
+The model implies that a subject may not choose the action that yields the highest payoff, that is, that he may make a mistake.
+For each period of trading, we estimated the parameters of the model by regressing all trading decisions up to that period across subjects and rounds on $\Pi_t$ .
+The analysis was recursive, that is, we used the estimated parameters $\gamma_j^1, \ldots, \gamma_j^{t-1}$ to compute the expected payoffs at time t.
 In other words, when computing a subject's expected payoff at time t, we assume that the subject incorporates in his expectations the likelihood that his predecessors have made mistakes.

 By using this model, we can explain a proportion of contrarianism.
 In particular, when the absolute trade imbalance is equal to or higher than 4, all the contrarianism that we find in the data can be considered rational.
-Contrarianism at lower levels of the absolute trade imbalance, however, remains a non-rational behavior, even if one takes into account previous subjects'
+Contrarianism at lower levels of the absolute trade imbalance, however, remains a non-rational behavior even if one takes into account previous subjects' mistakes.